Codex Regius (New Testament)

-Codex Regius, designated by siglum L^{e} or 019 (in the Gregory-Aland numbering of New Testament manuscripts), ε56 (in the von Soden numbering of New Testament manuscripts), is a Greek uncial manuscript of the New Testament written on parchment.
+Codex Regius is a Greek uncial manuscript of the New Testament written on parchment.
+It is designated by siglum L^{e} or 019 in the Gregory-Aland numbering of New Testament manuscripts, and ε56 in the von Soden numbering of New Testament manuscripts.
 Using the study of comparative writing styles (palaeography), it has been assigned to the 8th century.
 The manuscript has several gaps.
 Textual critic Frederick H. A. Scrivener described it as "by far the most remarkable document of its age and class."